AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 1. Plug your device back in to your workstation via USB.

-2. Open the dhtSensorSketch.ino sketch in the Arduino IDE
+2. Open the dhtSensorSketch.ino sketch in the Arduino IDE from the module2\dhtSensorSketch folder

 3. In order to use the sensor we first need to download a library for simplifying communication with the device.
 In the Arduino IDE select “Manage Libraries” from the Sketch -> Include Library menu.